budak7273/ArmorModules/README.md

 **Major**
 - You may have had issues in the past with the jetpack actually thrusting you downwards at times or simply not working well at all.
 This is an issue with the lag compensation code, but it should have been fixed in recent updates.
 Now, the lower your FPS is, you will have additional upwards thrust to compensate.
 This is not a perfect fix, but it should mean that you can always fly no matter your FPS.
 Nog and I are trying out possible solutions still - please let us know if you still can't fly upwards.
-- If you have a Mid-Air Refueling module installed, you may hear obnoxious refueling sound spam.
 - People have reportedly had issues entering and exiting vehicles.
 If you have any more info on this, please let us know.
 - Suits can (rarely) randomly lose their contents when you die.
 We have been able to reproduce this, but it's very inconsistent, and there doesn't seem to be any real cause for why it happens.
 We suspect it is a base game issue.
 For now, just reload the last save or cheat the modules back in if this happens to you.

 **Minor**
 - Suits do not save their last used fuel, stored energy levels, or fuel levels in the save file, so when you log in, your suit may claim to be running on Fuel even if you don't have any.
 This will update the next time your suit refills.
 Enjoy the free fuel!
-- The way that module power cost multipliers (ex. +10% power consumption) applies is not functioning entirely correctly.
+- The way that module power cost multipliers (ex. +10% power consumption) applies is not functioning entirely as intended.
 This does not make modules unusable, but makes their power costs not behave as expected.
 I plan to resolve this in a future update.

 </details>

-This mod adds a whole bunch (**44+**) of armor modules for use in your **multiplayer-compatible** [PowerSuit](https://ficsit.app/mod/7J2LyFzTakqPQ5), reminiscent of Factorio's [equipment module system](https://wiki.factorio.com/Power_armor_MK2).
+This mod adds a whole bunch (**45+**) of armor modules for use in your **multiplayer-compatible** [PowerSuit](https://ficsit.app/mod/7J2LyFzTakqPQ5), reminiscent of Factorio's [equipment module system](https://wiki.factorio.com/Power_armor_MK2).
 It also introduces a new Biofuel-powered suit (on top of PowerSuit's Mk1-3 suits) accessible as soon as you get Blade Runners.

 Although you can use this mod in tandem with the [NogsDefaultModules](https://ficsit.app/mod/57oAxg12P4iGdL) mod, they are not balanced for each other in the slightest.
 I would not recommend it.